Chip Breaker vs Diamond Flute PCB Routers

 Tip options

-- Fish Tail: preferred for delicate entry and reduced surface damage
+- Fish Tail: Preferred for delicate entry and reduced backside breakout

-- Drill Point: better for repeated plunging or added tip strength
+- Drill Point: Better for repeated plunging or applications requiring added tip strength

 How they cut